-Read on to get informed about what we should drink before, during, or after our physically active, sweaty periods in order to avoid dehydration.
+Read on to get informed about what we should drink before, during, or after our physically active, sweaty periods to avoid dehydration.

 While it may not sound so serious, one should avoid dehydration as it can hinder the proper functioning of one’s body.
 And it’s not like one loses water solely through sweating.
 Crying, urinating, bowel movements, salivating, and even breathing.

-So, if we happen to be an athlete or someone who does sports on a regular basis, we could get easily dehydrated – which can lead to an impairment in performance.
+So, if we happen to be an athlete or someone who does sports regularly, we could get easily dehydrated – which can lead to an impairment in performance.
 But that’s not the only problem it can cause.